 Pony Camp Information pack

-Firstly, we would like to thank you for choosing Donegal English Language School for your Riding holiday.
-Please find below further information on your stay.
+Firstly, we would like to thank you for choosing Donegal English Language School for your Pony Camp holiday.
+We look forward to welcoming you.
+Please find below further information on your stay and recommendations on what to pack.

 What to bring